 6. To control how long Cloudflare caches resources, add another setting for Edge Cache TTL and select a time duration.

-Setting up a custom Page Rule like this is ideal if you have a campaign going on over the holiday season.
-With the Cache Everything option enabled, Cloudflare will be serving your entire site, taking the load off of your server completely, making you site as fast as possible.
+With the Cache Everything option enabled, Cloudflare will be serving your entire site, taking the load off of your server completely, making your site as fast as possible.

-Before a visitor adds something to their shopping cart, logs-in or adds a comment - they are considered an anonymous page view.
-By caching these types of page visits, you dramatically remove vast amounts of load from your server, even if your site is dynamic.
+Before a visitor adds something to their shopping cart, logs in, or adds a comment, their page views are anonymous.
+By caching these types of page visits, you decrease server load, even if your site is dynamic.
 You can find out more information in the introductory blog post: Caching Anonymous Page Views.